Alishan Itinerary: How to Simplify This Part of Your Trip

 If you plan to catch a later bus to Chiayi or the 1 PM bus to Sun Moon Lake, you have tons of time.
 If you plan to make a stop in Shizhuo, Fenqihu, or Xiding on the way back to Chiayi, you may want to leave soon.

-Take the crowded train back to Alishan station.
-A nicer way to go back is to hike down via the Zhushan Sunrise Trail.
+For the fastest way out, take the crowded train back to Alishan station.
+A nicer but slower way to go back is to hike down via the Zhushan Sunrise Trail.
 Here are the directions, and just do it in reverse.

-You’ll follow the car road down from the sunset viewpoints then take a 20 minute downhill trail (all stairs) through the forest, ending at Chaoping station.
+You’ll follow the car road down from the sunset viewpoints then take a 20 minute downhill trail (Zhushan Sunrise Trail, all stairs) through the forest, ending at Chaoping station.

 Trains from Chaoping back to Alishan won’t be running yet, but you can walk from Chaoping to Alishan tourist village in 20 minutes.